community & development. people & place.

 I would love to hear about your vision for ‘āina and see if I can support. #landback

-• capital stack diversity (federal, state, city debt and grant vehicles, conventional financing, tax-credit and philanthropic debt and grants, etc.)
+• Capital stack diversity (federal, state, city loan or grant vehicles, conventional financing, tax-credits, philanthropic debt and grants, etc.)

-• State Historic Preservation Dept SHPD (6E, HICRIS, Designation for National and State Historic Registers)
+• State Historic Preservation Dept SHPD (6E, HICRIS, designation for National or State Historic Registers)

-• Dept. of Land and Natural Resources, Clean Water Resources Mgmt, Legacy Lands Program, Urban & Community Forestry
+• Dept. of Land & Natural Resources (Clean Water Resources Mgmt, Legacy Lands Program, Urban & Community Forestry)

 • Environmental Assessments (HRS 343) and Special Management Areas

-• Surveys, Phase I and Phase II, Title Reports, Bureau of Conveyances
+• Due Diligence (Phase I and Phase II, Title Reports, Surveys, Bureau of Conveyances)

-• Conservation and other special use easements (US Dept. of Defense, Honolulu Clean Water Natural Lands, Hawaiian Islands Land Trust, Trust for Public Lands, Dept of Land and Natural Resources)
+• Conservation and other special use easements (US Dept. of Defense, Honolulu Clean Water Natural Lands, Hawaii Land Trust, Trust for Public Lands, Dept of Land & Natural Resources)

-• Design, Engineering, Construction related permits (ground-up new construction, renovation and PV)
+• Design, Engineering, Construction (ground-up new construction, infrastructure, renovation and PV)

 • Consultants and Contractor bidding and procurement (Federal, State and City)